The following is a guest post. If you’d like to guest post on the Dividend Ninja, be sure to check out our Guest Posting Guidelines.

 “What makes a good trader?”
-A question often thrown around Wall Street.
+A question often is thrown around Wall Street.

 A portfolio full of high returns?
 Nerves of steel?
 Self-discipline?
 Luck?

-Here are his five ways to becoming a better trader:
+Here are his five ways of becoming a better trader:

 Read, Read, Read

 The best resource for developing your trading skills is to read up on it.
 This could be borrowing books from your local library, purchasing books from Amazon, reading blogs and websites on the internet.
 Some books I’d recommend are: Trade Your Way To Financial Freedom by Dr. Van Tharp, Mastering the Trade by John Carter and Market Wizards by Jack Schwager.

 You may find brokers and trading platforms that offer free webinars.
 Alternatively, experts such as myself deliver them from time to time for a set fee.
 These can be in classrooms, via Skype or Google+ Hangouts among other methods.
 Here you will learn vital skills that you may not have learned elsewhere, taken years to learn or may have only learned too late.
 These are great for traders to learn tips that will boost their returns.

 Having a strong background in finance is a great advantage of becoming a better trader.
 You have no excuses for not learning how the market works.
 There are online courses all across the world, some of them free, including some of the world’s best universities offering these courses.
 Education websites such as Coursera and MIT OpenCourseWare are revolutionizing the opportunity for people all over the world to have a top-class education via the internet.

 Learn Everything about Specific Stocks